korginc/logue-sdk/docker/README.md

 ### how to fix CLRF errors on Windows

-After you have cloned logue-sdk, make sure to change change local git config core.autocrlf to input instead of true.
+After you have cloned logue-sdk, make sure to change local git config core.autocrlf to input instead of true.

 Inside logue-sdk directory,
 ```